mostafamedhat1983/DEPI-Infra/README.md

 ```bash
 ansible-playbook -i inventory my_playbook.yml --ask-vault-pass
 ```

-Jenkins, Docker, and AWS CLI Installation and Configuration Guide 🚀
 This Ansible playbook is designed to automate the installation and configuration of Jenkins, Docker, kubectl, and AWS CLI on a server.
 It ensures that all necessary components are installed, configured, and verified for a seamless CI/CD pipeline setup.
 Below is a breakdown of the tasks included in this playbook:

 #### 📦 Jenkins Installation and Configuration